List of Shakira records and achievements

 Colombian singer Shakira, throughout her career, spanning three decades, has obtained a remarkable series of statistical achievements, setting and breaking several world records for a Latin artist with her participation in entrepreneurial activities, of acting and her performance in the musical scene for her videos, singles, albums, and tours.

-Since its debut in the Latin market, it began surpassing several records already established by different artists, from the Latin sphere to later moving to the international sphere, among several of its achievements today are having "The best-selling female Latin album of all time" with Laundry Service that sold more than 13 million copies, as well as being The best-selling Latin female artist of all time, according to several media outlets, today's Latin artists seek to even equal the innumerable records that Shakira today has.
+She is best-selling Latin female artist of all time, according to several media outlets, today's Latin artists seek to even equal the innumerable records that Shakira today has.